UMMC Performs First Thoracic Side Branch Graft Surgery in Maryland

 Continuing its long-established leadership in cardiac and vascular care, the University of Maryland Medical Center (UMMC) recently became the first center in Maryland to perform surgery using a novel device to repair life-threatening problems affecting the aortic arch.

-The co-directors of UMMC’s Center for Aortic Disease, Robert Crawford, MD, and Brad Taylor, MD, MPH, also both associate professors of surgery at the University of Maryland School of Medicine, along with Shahab Toursavadkohi, MD, an assistant professor of surgery, completed the inaugural thoracic side branch graft procedure in November 2016.
+The co-directors of UMMC’s Center for Aortic Disease, Shahab Toursavadkohi, MD, and Brad Taylor, MD, MPH, also both faculty members at the University of Maryland School of Medicine, completed the inaugural thoracic side branch graft procedure in November 2016.
 The operation was part of a national pivotal trial for the device, which can repair lesions of the aortic arch such as aneurysm, dissection or trauma, using endovascular methods.
 This new device has a branch that allows treatment of lesions that encroach or involve arch vessels.

 The University of Maryland is the only site in Maryland participating in the national feasibility trial for the device, which is manufactured by W. L. Gore & Associates Inc., and is being tested in up to 40 centers around the United States.
 The tube-shaped device is made of GORE-TEX and held open with a scaffolding of alloy metal.
 The device has a portal for a side branch that can be used to allow flow into subclavian or carotid arteries, depending on the aneurysm anatomy.

-“We were chosen to participate because we’re recognized as a high-volume center for conditions affecting the thoracic aorta,” says Dr. Crawford.
+“We were chosen to participate because we’re recognized as a high-volume center for conditions affecting the thoracic aorta,” says Dr. Toursavadkohi.

 Great Need Projected for Device